Bare Metal Restore

 If the system is still unable to detect any appliances automatically, enter the Host address of the appliance and click Add.

-8. If Infrascale Cloud was selected as the Source Location on step 6, step-by-step instructions for connection configuration are shown:
+1. If Infrascale Cloud was selected as the source location, step-by-step instructions for connection configuration are displayed:

 Follow the instructions as shown below and click Next